-The organisation made a number of other measurable improvements over the same one-month period, including lowering the minimum order quantity (MOQ) on items where the MOQ represented three or more months of demand, which reduced the value of inventory needed to be held by $2.9 million.
+The organization made a number of other measurable improvements over the same one-month period, including lowering the minimum order quantity (MOQ) on items where the MOQ represented three or more months of demand, which reduced the value of inventory needed to be held by $2.9 million.
 The assessment process included stakeholder interviews, policy appraisals and process analysis, each yielding major discoveries that led to greater efficiencies and significant savings.

-The Protiviti team recommended that the company standardise inventory job titles and reporting structure and align the roles of the planning staff to value streams for consistency.
+The Protiviti team recommended that the company standardize inventory job titles and reporting structure and align the roles of the planning staff to value streams for consistency.
 Among other benefits, consistency was necessary to allow peer-to-peer work collaboration across sites.

 The team also suggested that all supply planning processes be consolidated under a vice president of supply chain.
 Previously, many of the processes had been siloed and site-specific.
 A schedule of regular meetings for supply employees was developed to keep the lines of communication open and ensure regular attention to the company’s needs and policies as they changed.

-To address inventory issues, the team analysed historical demand profiles and forecasting accuracy in specific areas, including safety stock, MOQs and order multiples.
+To address inventory issues, the team analyzed historical demand profiles and forecasting accuracy in specific areas, including safety stock, MOQs and order multiples.
 It also reviewed vendor lead times and customer-specific contractual requirements that could affect inventory beyond the normal manufacturing schedule.

 Based on the review, the team determined that inconsistent use of ordering parameters and a lack of clear responsibility were two important sticking points that prevented optimal inventory.
-To address the former, a recommendation was made to revamp and standardise the ABC priority categories as they applied to specific supply areas, such as safety stock.
+To address the former, a recommendation was made to revamp and standardize the ABC priority categories as they applied to specific supply areas, such as safety stock.

 To establish clear ownership of assigning ABC priorities, the engagement team suggested the creation of a matrix that specified roles and responsibility among the inventory staff — also known as the RACI (Responsible, Accountable, Consulted, Informed) matrix.

-During the review process, Protiviti determined that the firm’s supply and procurement software programmes did not have consistent definitions of work-in- progress (WIP) and finished goods inventory.
+During the review process, Protiviti determined that the firm’s supply and procurement software programs did not have consistent definitions of work-in- progress (WIP) and finished goods inventory.
 Additionally, the semi-finished goods inventory could not be distinguished in one of the major IT systems, and high-level reporting did not delineate WIP items.
-To resolve these issues, the team suggested standardising operational reporting to include “semi-finished goods” as a category and expanding inventory source codes to differentiate various stages of production.
+To resolve these issues, the team suggested standardizing operational reporting to include “semi-finished goods” as a category and expanding inventory source codes to differentiate various stages of production.

 Altogether, the aerospace firm proved that successful businesses must learn to not only adapt to difficult changes but continuously improve.
-Because of the company’s openness to embrace change and to rethink its entrenched inventory organisation and processes, it was able to achieve substantial quick wins in as little as 30 days and reposition itself for success in the long term.
+Because of the company’s openness to embrace change and to rethink its entrenched inventory organization and processes, it was able to achieve substantial quick wins in as little as 30 days and reposition itself for success in the long term.